 My irrational side said, “Don’t you remember enjoying watching Smurfs as a kid?”

 Even though I hit play I was thinking about all the other things I could be watching.
 I pretty much had 1 foot out the door.
 By the time the opening scene was done I was pretty sure this was a waste of my time.
 But then, somehow, I must’ve heard a joke that got a chuckle and bought 2 more minutes.

 Shortly thereafter I was hooked.
 Sunk cost❓ had set in, and now I was in too deep to pull out.
 Also, the universe of Smurfs was gradually coming alive for me.

 How this relates to eCommerce

 What happened is a classic scenario that plays out between the marketer and the consumer.
-When the consumer first encounters a marketing message he isn’t committed to it.
+The customer isn’t committed to a marketing message the first time he encounters it.
 He has a whole bunch of thoughts floating through his mind (you know, life).
-But, if the ad is enticing the user will click on it to “quickly see what all the fuss is about.”
+But, if the ad is enticing, the user will click on it to “quickly see what all the fuss is about.”

 In my favorite book on copywriting by Joseph Sugarman, the author talks about the idea of the “slippery slide”.

 The idea behind “slippery slide”: the copywriter’s job is to get the user to read the headline.
 The headline should be written so well that it compels the reader to read the opening sentence.
 The opening sentence should be crafted so well that the reader is sucked into the next sentence.
 This chain of events creates, what the author calls, the “slippery slide”.